bbenchoff/AGaMEMnon/docs/USAGE.md

 `--uarch --pcf` images FCB-configured the real L48 device to `0x000f0002` over a native, non-destructive SRAM session (`io_evidence.jsonl` trial `pad-uarch-pcf-release-strict-vehicle-config-accept-20260817`).
-The Pico toggle/electrical re-witness of that vehicle's own images has since closed for all ten output images (`io_evidence.jsonl` trial `pad-uarch-pcf-toggle-rewitness-20260817`): the left-edge four and nine of the ten top-edge outputs each toggle under both Pico pulls on exactly their intended pin, matching the pre-existing research-unsafe-vehicle electrical claim pad-for-pad.
-The five qualified-input demonstration builds still only config-accept on this vehicle -- their toggle re-witness came back an honest negative (the observed output pad read a fixed level regardless of the Pico's applied bias) and is not yet claimed electrically requalified; the pre-existing research-unsafe-vehicle input qualification is unaffected.
+The Pico toggle/electrical re-witness of that vehicle's own images is closed for all ten output images (`io_evidence.jsonl` trial `pad-uarch-pcf-toggle-rewitness-20260817`): the left-edge four and nine of the ten top-edge outputs each toggle under both Pico pulls on exactly their intended pin, matching the pre-existing research-unsafe-vehicle electrical claim pad-for-pad.
+The five qualified-input demonstration builds' toggle/electrical re-witness is closed on this vehicle: all five track their driven input under the corrected active-drive procedure, reproducibly across two independent sweeps (`io_evidence.jsonl` trial `pad-uarch-input-rewitness-closed-silicon-20260817`).
+The research-unsafe-vehicle input qualification is unaffected.
 Other packages are marked architecture-recovered for inspection, but strict image emission rejects them until package-specific qualification is admitted.